hearvox/wiki-media-cred/Topics/Issues.md

 But there's no domain-name property and qualifying `official website` ([P856](https://www.wikidata.org/wiki/Property:P856)) with `start time` is imprecise: https URLs often 'started' long after domain registration.

 ## Domain-name
-:arrow_right: Is there a way to state a news site's domain name (in addition to `alias`)?
+:arrow_right: How do we add domain name (in addition to `alias`)?

+There seems to be no property for domain name, only for URLs, which are less specific and more mutable (e.g., http to https).
 The domain name of a news outlet's website is (close to) a unique identifier.
-Adding the domain name as an item's 'alias' is helpful.
-But there seems to be no property for domain name, only for URLs, which are less specific and more mutable, e.g., http to https.
+Adding the domain name as an item's 'alias' is helpful but adding it as a claim would be better structured data.

-## QID matches
-:arrow_right: How do we avoid duplicates when adding new Wikidata items for entries not found?

-Queries techniques for finding QIDs for entries in external databases.
-(With regex searches that: remove "The ", replace "-", add city and state, add "newspaper")

 ## Press association members
 Prop: `member of` ([P463](https://www.wikidata.org/wiki/Property:P463))